Evidence of Scaling Advantage for the Quantum Approximate Optimization Algorithm on a Classically Intractable Problem: Introduction

 We obtain the scaling by performing noiseless exact simulation of QAOA with fixed schedules.
-Our results are enabled by a custom algorithm-specific GPU simulator,\cite{FUR} which we execute using up to 1,024 GPUs per simulation on the Polaris supercomputer accessed through the Argonne Leadership Computing Facility.
+Our results are enabled by a custom algorithm-specific GPU simulator~\cite{FUR}, which we execute using up to 1,024 GPUs per simulation on the Polaris supercomputer accessed through the Argonne Leadership Computing Facility.
 We find that the TTS of QAOA with number of layers $p = 12$ grows as $\QAOATTS^N$, which is improved to $\QAOAAATTS^N$ if combined with quantum minimum-finding.
 This scaling is better than that of the best classical heuristic, which has a TTS that grows as $1.34^N$.
-We note that QAOA is a general quantum optimization heuristic with broad applicability, and no specific modifications have been done to adapt it to the LABS problem.
+We note that we do not propose any new quantum algorithms in this work.
+Instead, we study a general quantum optimization heuristic with broad applicability (namely, QAOA) and make no specific modifications to adapt it to the LABS problem.

 Our numerical evidence indicates that the proposed quantum algorithm scales better than the best classical heuristic in an idealized setting.
 However, we do not claim that QAOA is the best theoretically possible algorithm for the LABS problem.
-In particular, it may be possible to quadratically accelerate the best-known classical heuristic (Memetic Tabu~\cite{Gallardo2009}) by applying ideas similar to those used in quantum simulated annealing.~\cite{Somma2008,Lemieux2020,Boixo2015} Nonetheless, our results highlight the potential of QAOA to act as a useful algorithmic component that enables super-Grover quantum speedups.
+In particular, it may be possible to quadratically accelerate the best-known classical heuristic (Memetic Tabu~\cite{Gallardo2009}) by applying ideas similar to those used in quantum simulated annealing~\cite{Somma2008,Lemieux2020,Boixo2015}.
+Nonetheless, our results highlight the potential of QAOA to act as a useful algorithmic component that enables super-Grover quantum speedups.

 As a first step toward execution of QAOA for the LABS problem, we implement QAOA on Quantinuum trapped-ion quantum processors~\cite{Pino2021, Moses2023RaceTrack} on problems with up to $N=18$.
 We further implement an algorithm-specific error detection scheme inspired by Pauli error detection~\cite{Gonzales2023,Debroy2020} and demonstrate that it can reduce the impact of noise on solution quality by up to $65\%$.
 Our experiments highlight the continuing improvements to quantum computing hardware and the potential of algorithm-specific techniques to reduce the overhead of error detection and correction.